cryptechdev/neptune-auth/README.md

 }
 ```

-Then we can can assign a permission group for each variant in a given message type.
+Then you can can assign a permission group for each variant in a given message type.
-Here we use ExecuteMsg as an example.
+Here I use ExecuteMsg as an example.
 ```rust
 use crate::config::Config::*;